farao-community/farao-community.github.io/pages/docs/input-data/crac/csa.md

 </rdf:RDF>
 ```

+The topological action is considered only if the `normalEnabled` field is set to `true`.
+Besides, the `Switch` must
+reference an existing switch in the network and the `PropertyReference` must necessarily be `Switch.open` since a
+topology action is about opening or closing such a switch.

 #### Injection Set-point Action {#injection-set-point-action}

 An [injection set-point action](json#network-actions) is described by a `SetPointAction` object which references its